AI for Oncology Lab

 Partners

-Netherlands Cancer Institute is among the top 10 comprehensive cancer centers, combining world-class fundamental, translational, and clinical research with dedicated patient care.
+Netherlands Cancer Institute is among the top 10 comprehensive cancer centres, combining world-class fundamental, translational, and clinical research with dedicated patient care.

-University of Amsterdam is the Netherlands’ largest university, offering the widest range of academic programs.
+University of Amsterdam (UvA) is the Netherlands’ largest university, offering the widest range of academic programmes.